 Dynamic Stack «Prev Next»

-Objective: Add a constructor to the class ch_stack based on a given function prototype.
+Objective: Add a constructor to the class ch_stack based on a supplied function prototype.

 Use the following prototype to add a constructor for ch_stack: